jerryz920/SAFE-latte/safe-apps/impact/mvp.md

 ###7.
 Data Provider (Presidio): check access

 Now we are ready for a DP to check access for the dataset.
-We assume in this scenario that the DP is operated by a separate principal from the dataset owner (DSO), but this is optional: nothing about the example or the code requires it.
+We assume in this scenario that the DP is operated by a separate principal from the dataset owner (DSO), but that is optional: nothing about the example or the code requires it.

 The DP must know the authenticated identities of the user and project.
 These are authenticated via SSO (e.g., Shibboleth) in the same way as for the NS, and so they are given as strings.
-It also must know the the public key of the NS that attested this user and project.
+The DP also must know the the public key of the NS that attested this user and project.
 In the real scenario the user passes the selected project name and NS public key as web tokens (JWT).

 The DP issues a guard query against this information.
 The trust script retrieves all needed policies and attestations: it fetches policy for the dataset, which links to the WP's completion rules for the required workflows.
 It fetches the link receipt issued by the NS for the dataset, user, and project.
 The closure of the link receipt includes all required attestations.